Milton is served by six council members and a mayor elected every four years.

 Click here to e-mail Mayor Lockwood.

-Milton is served by six council members elected every four years.
-Each is elected by their district, yet serve at large for the whole community.
+Milton is served by six council members.
 Click on a council member's name below to learn more about him or her.

 District 1/Post 1